libmir/mir-algorithm/README.md

  - `Contiguous` - Contiguous in memory representation.
 It does not store strides and can be always flattened to 1 dimensional ndslice on top of the same iterator type.
  - `Canonical` - BLAS like.
 Stride for row dimension assumed to be equal to 1.
  - `Universal` - Numpy like.
 Each dimension has strides.
 All dimensions can be exchanged without reallocation.
-The old ndslice ABI corresponds to to the `Universal` ndslice.
+The old ndslice ABI corresponds to the `Universal` ndslice.

 ### Known bugs
 - With LDC <=1.1.1 `mir.ndslice.topology.map` may not work because LDC has deprecated DMD FE